Unboxed-Software/solana-course/content/token-swap.md

 11. `tokenProgramId` - the address of the token program
 12. `poolTokenAmount` - amount of LP-token the depositor expects to receive
 13. `maximumTokenA` - maximum amount of token A allowed to deposit
-14. `maximumTokenB` - maximum amount of token A allowed to deposit.
+14. `maximumTokenB` - maximum amount of token A allowed to deposit

 The `maximumTokenA` and `maximumTokenB` arguments are used to prevent slippage.
 The higher the number, the more slippage can possibly occur without a transaction failure.
 For simplicity, we'll use a very large number for these arguments.